About Building Your Survey

 Customizing the Look & Feel

 Within Qualtrics, the Look & Feel refers to the colors, fonts, and other stylistic options available for survey taking.
 See the Look & Feel support page for more details.

 Scoring is used to specify the values with which quantitative questions will contribute to specific scoring categories.
 This will allow you to show an aggregated value across defined scoring categories and subcategories, which are then used in the subject report.
-You can set up scoring by going to the Tools menu in your Survey tab and selecting Scoring.
+You can set up scoring by going to the survey options and selecting Scoring.

 Scoring is used in both employee-focused surveys and research-focused surveys.
 See the Scoring support page for a full breakdown of the available options.

 Note that scoring is useful for showing aggregated values, however, the questions have inherent coded values independent of the scoring values that are also used in 360 reports for looking at averages of individual items.
 It is recommended that these are consistent with the scoring to avoid confusion.
 See the section regarding recode values for details on changing the values.

 360 projects often encompass multiple regions and countries, therefore, it is important to prepare the project for different languages.
 The 360 platform allows the participant to nominate, take surveys, receive emails, and view reports in their native language.
 You can find a list of the sections available for translation below, as well as details on how to translate each item:

 - Survey: See the Translate Survey support page for full survey translation options.
 Specific to 360, it is also advisable to translate the scoring categories (you can find instructions for this is the fourth step of the linked section).
 This will then pull into the report at a later stage.